-The Airedale and Bradford NHS Strategic Plan 2010/14 and Joint Strategic Needs Assessment 2012 both confirm that there are a number of health issues affecting this sub area.
+The Airedale and Bradford NHS Strategic Plan 2010/1434 and Joint Strategic Needs Assessment 201235 both confirm that there are a number of health issues affecting this sub area.
 The relative poverty of this area and overcrowding of housing, related to both poverty and cultural choice result in a relatively high requirement for health services.
 Through discussions with a representative from NHS Pubic Health it was confirmed that the NHS have invested in improving health services in this area over the last ten years and have the infrastructure in place to deliver the required level of health provision.
-It was noted that the NHS receive additional funding related to deprivation and therefore the CCG are able to target additional resource at the more deprived parts of Bradford.
+It was noted that the NHS receive additional funding related to deprived parts of Bradford.